apetitjean/EZLog/README.md

 # EZLog
-A very easy and pragmatic log module for admins in a hurry.
+A very easy and pragmatic PowerShell log module for admins in a hurry.